 Each spring, a nation-wide high school art competition is sponsored by the Members of the U.S. House of Representatives.
-In light of the COVID-19 pandemic, the California stay-at-home order, and school closures, I am announcing some changes to this year’s Congressional Art Competition submission process.
-During this difficult time, many students have continued to channel their talent and creativity into their artwork and the Congressional Art Competition is a great way to showcase those efforts and provide recognition for the artistic talent throughout our district.
-That is why I have extended the deadline for submission to Friday, May 29th.
-Rather than collecting physical submissions, my office has moved to a digital format.
+During this difficult year of remote learning and social distancing, many students have continued to channel their talent and creativity into their artwork and the Congressional Art Competition is a great way to showcase those efforts and provide recognition for the artistic talent throughout our district.
+This year’s deadline for submission is Friday, April 23rd.
+Rather than collecting physical submissions, my office will again use a digital format.

 The Artistic Discovery Contest is open to all high school students in our District.
 The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will include the winning artwork from all participating districts from around the country.
 The winning artwork is also featured on House.gov's Congressional Art Competition page.